Amiko (AMIKO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Amiko Historical Price

-According to the latest data gathered on Amiko live price page, the current price of Amiko is 0.00502528USD.
-The circulating supply of Amiko(AMIKO) is 749.62M AMIKO , giving it a market capitalization of $3.78M.
+According to the latest data gathered on Amiko live price page, the current price of Amiko is 0.00491996USD.
+The circulating supply of Amiko(AMIKO) is 749.62M AMIKO , giving it a market capitalization of $3.67M.

 - 30 Days0.00%$ --$ 0.007256$ 0.004551